jedward225/jedward225.github.io/interests.md

     <div class="interest-description">
       <h3>🎵 Music</h3>
       <p>Music is my creative outlet and a way to relax.
 I appreciate various genres and find that music helps me focus during work and provides inspiration for my projects.
 I like singing as well.
-My favourite singers are Talor Swift and Ed Sheeran.</p>
+My favourite singers are Taylor Swift and Ed Sheeran.</p>
     </div>

     <div class="interest-description">